VictorTagayun/STM32_INA239-INA229/Simple_UserManual/readme.md

 __Basic Tab__ = just to view the parameter and You cannot control anything
 __Advanced Tab__ = you will be able to:
 a.
 Close and Open the loop
 b.
-Program and change the pwm Ton count (184nS) and
+Program and change the pwm Ton count (1 count = 184nS) and
 c.
 Program and change the desired output constant current